radareorg/radare2-book/src/analysis/graphs.md

 Displays the graph directly to stdout using ASCII art to represent blocks and edges.

 _Warning: displaying large graphs directly to stdout might prove to be computationally expensive and will make r2 not responsive for some time.
-In case of a doubt, prefer using the interactive view (explained below)._
+In case of doubt, prefer using the interactive view (explained below)._

 ### Interactive Ascii Art

 Command: `agfv`

-Displays the ASCII graph in an interactive view similar to `VV` which allows to move the screen, zoom in / zoom out, ...
+Displays the ASCII graph in an interactive view similar to `VV` which allows to move the screen, zoom in or out, ...

 ### Tiny Ascii Art